romeerez/orchid-orm/docs/src/guide/orm-and-query-builder.md

 ## createDb

+[//]: # 'has JSDoc'

-For the case of using the query builder as a standalone tool, use `createDb` from `pqb` package.
+For the case of using the query builder as a standalone tool, use `createDb`.

 As `Orchid ORM` focuses on ORM usage, docs examples mostly demonstrates how to work with ORM-defined tables, but everything that's not related to table relations should also work with `pqb` query builder on its own.